 Energy-efficiency incentives vary widely across the country.
 Take the time to review your local utility’s website to understand what incentives and rebate programs they offer.
 Learn what documentation they need to issue rebates, such as receipts or forms required by regulators.
 A little homework will prepare you to take full advantage of the opportunities to save.

 If you don’t know where to start in your area, the DSIRE database of state and local policies and incentives is a great place to begin.
 It is provided by the NC Clean Energy Technology Center.
-This well-maintained database is a great way to learn about what energy savings programs are available in your area.
+This well-maintained database can help you learn about what energy savings programs are available in your area.